sodadata/docs/soda/data-contracts-verify.md

   logging.error(f"The contract has syntax or semantic errors: \n{contract_verification.logs}")
 ```

+## Check identity

+The check identity is used to correlate checks in the contract files with checks on Soda Cloud.

+In a contract YAML file, every check must have a unique identity.
+To make it easy on users, the
+identity is generated based on the location of the checks list and the two properties: `type` and `name`
+In many cases this is sufficient and you don't need to do anything.

+If you see the error `Duplicate check identity`, then it must be that there are 2 checks in a
+list having the same `type` with no `name` or the same `name`.
+This happens sometimes in the dataset
+list of checks where chances are that there are multiple `metric_query` or `metric_expression` checks.
+In that case, the simple solution is to add a `name` to one or all of the checks to make the identity
+unique.

+> IMPORTANT NOTE : When changing the name of a check, the identity is also changed.
+This breaks the
+> correlation between the check in the contract YAML file and the Soda Cloud check.
+The check will
+> still work with a different identity, but the history and potential Soda Cloud configurations will
+> be lost.
+>
+> ~~~~Later we will provide a mechanism to change the name of a check without loosing the history on
+> Soda Cloud.

 ## Skip checks during contract verification

 During a contract verification, you can arrange skip checks using `check.skip` as in the following example that does not check the schema of the dataset.